 Diseases That Can Cause Fish Lying On the Bottom of a Tank

 There are a range of diseases that may cause your fish to lay on the bottom of the tank.
 Noticing a disease’s first sign can help you deal with the illness at its earliest stage.

 If you’re noticing symptoms that indicate one of these diseases, always quarantine your fish in a hospital of quarantine tank as a precaution.
 Such tanks are a stable and confined environment of healthy water patterns and temperatures, to assist in nursing your fish back to health.

 Sickness & Disease

-In most cases, fish are more likely to get an infection because of a weaker immune system, often caused by stress or bad environmental conditions.
+In most cases, fish are more likely to get an infection or disease because of a weaker immune system, often caused by stress or bad environmental conditions.

 Swim Bladder Disease

 Swim bladder disease, as we mentioned before, is the temporary or permanent deformity of a fish’s bladder that causes them to swim unbalanced and fall upside-down.